 server instances in the cluster.
 For example:

 [metadata_cache:prodCluster] router_id=1 bootstrap_server_addresses=mysql://ic@ic-1:3306,mysql://ic@ic-2:3306,mysql://ic@ic-3:3306 user=mysql_router1_jy95yozko3k2 metadata_cluster=prodCluster ttl=300

-When you change the topology of a cluster by adding another
+topology of a cluster by adding another server instance after

-server instance after you have bootstrapped MySQL Router, you need
+you have bootstrapped MySQL Router, you need to update

 based on the updated metadata.
 Either restart MySQL Router using the